Barnes has best game with Kings in 115-108 win over Knicks

+“He made some savvy plays to finish some buckets around the rim, took his time,” Kings coach Dave Joerger said about Barnes.
+“That’s good for us as we grow because we are a bit frantic at times with our youth.
+That can be very steady for us.”

 Harry Giles added 17 points for the Kings before getting ejected.
 Hield had seven assists and six rebounds to help them end a three-game losing streak.
-Sacramento remained three games behind San Antonio for the final playoff spot in the Western Conference.
+Sacramento remained three games behind San Antonio for the final playoff spot in the West.

+“When I first got here I always said the guys we have here are good guys,” Barnes said.
+“It’s easy to get along with the team off the floor.
+When you can have a good relationship off the floor, it makes it easier on the floor.”

-Alonzo Trier scored 29 points in 30 minutes off the bench for New York (13-51), which has the worst record in the NBA and was mathematically eliminated from postseason contention with 18 games remaining.
+Alonzo Trier scored 29 points in 30 minutes off the bench for New York (13-51), which was mathematically eliminated from playoff contention with 18 games remaining.
 Dennis Smith Jr. added 18 points but the Knicks have lost 22 of 25.

+“It was a lot of stoppage of play and the game was choppy because of how many fouls were being called,” Trier said.
+“It was tough to find a rhythm, but those are the things you have to play through in this league.
+There are going to be nights when it’s like that.”

 Sacramento led by 14 midway through the fourth quarter before New York surged behind Trier and pulled to 100-92 with 6½ minutes left.
 Hield dunked off an offensive rebound, then made a 3-pointer after Luke Kornet hit a free throw for the Knicks.